Normalized Matching Transformer: Introduction

-\paragraph{Contribution.} In detail, our contributions are as follows: \begin{description} \item[\textbf{Architecture}:] We propose a simple and efficient pure ML-based architecture combining an image processing backbone using a swin-transformer~\cite{liu2021swin}, followed by a keypoint feature processing stage consisting of SplineCNN~\cite{fey2018splinecnn}, a graph neural network that exploits the geometrical structure of keypoints. \item[\textbf{Decoding}:] The feature computation stage is followed by a two-stream transformer decoder implemented using normalized transformers~\cite{loshchilov2024ngpt} for computing keypoint feature affinities followed by computing correspondences using the Sinkhorn algorithm~\cite{cuturi2013sinkhorn}.
-Each decoder handles keypoints from one image.
-This design eliminates the need for combinatorial solvers leading to a simplified pipeline. \item[\textbf{Loss}:] Our method incorporates improved loss formulations, including InfoNCE~\cite{oord2018representation} and hyperspherical loss~\cite{mettes2019hyperspherical}.
-They improve feature embedding quality and ensure robust training, enabling the model to learn more discriminative representations. \item[\textbf{Experimental}:] Extensive experiments demonstrate state-of-the-art performance on PascalVOC and SPair-71k datasets, with significant improvements over the state of the art methods BBGM~\cite{rolinek2020deep}, ASAR~\cite{ren2022appearance}, COMMON~\cite{lin2023graph} and GMTR~\cite{guo2024gmtr} exceeding their performance by 5.1\% on PascalVOC and 2.2\% on SPair-71k.
-We also need at least $1.7x$ fewer epochs until training convergence than the baselines. \end{description}
+\paragraph{Contribution.} In detail, our contributions are as follows: \begin{description} \item[\textbf{Architecture}:] We propose a simple and efficient pure ML-based architecture combining an image processing backbone using a Swin Transformer~\cite{liu2021swin}, followed by a keypoint feature processing stage consisting of SplineCNN~\cite{fey2018splinecnn}, a graph neural network that exploits the geometrical structure of keypoints. \item[\textbf{Decoding}:] The feature computation stage is followed by a two‐stream Transformer decoder, each stream processing keypoints from one image.
+Each decoder employs normalized Transformer layers~\cite{loshchilov2024ngpt} with unit‐norm parameter normalization, decoupled attention and MLP residual pathways to stabilize gradient flow throughout the network.
+Raw cosine‐similarity affinities are computed via the normalized decoder outputs.
+Only during inference, a differentiable Sinkhorn algorithm~\cite{cuturi2013sinkhorn} converts these affinities into a soft, doubly stochastic matching matrix.
+This design removes the need for combinatorial solvers and yields a streamlined, end‐to‐end matching pipeline. \item[\textbf{Loss}:] Our method incorporates improved loss formulations, including InfoNCE~\cite{oord2018representation} and hyperspherical loss~\cite{mettes2019hyperspherical}.
+They improve feature embedding quality and ensure robust training, enabling the model to learn more discriminative representations. \item[\textbf{Experimental}:] Extensive experiments demonstrate state-of-the-art performance on PascalVOC and SPair-71k datasets, with significant improvements over the state-of-the-art methods BBGM~\cite{rolinek2020deep}, ASAR~\cite{ren2022appearance}, COMMON~\cite{lin2023graph} and GMTR~\cite{guo2024gmtr} exceeding their performance by 5.1\% on PascalVOC and 2.2\% on SPair-71k.
+We also need at least $1.7\times$ fewer epochs until training convergence than the baselines. \end{description}